Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 What is rhubarb?

 I’ve often thought of rhubarb as “the fruit version of celery;” it’s long, thick, curved stalks with stringy texture grow on a large leafy plant, ready to be harvested in the spring and early summer.
-While rhubarb is technically a vegetable, it is usually used in baking as you would use fruit, requiring sugar to tame its extremely tart flavour.
+While rhubarb is technically a vegetable, it is usually used in baking as you would use fruit, requiring sugar to tame its extremely tart rhubarb flavour.

 When to harvest rhubarb

+Rhubarb season tends to happen between March-June, being one of the first crops of spring.
 Rhubarb stalks are typically ready to eat when they are at least 10″ long and about 1/2-1″ wide.
 It is harvested simply by pulling the stalks out of the ground, removing the leaves (they are poisonous!), and washing and cutting the stalks.
 Depending on your particular plant, rhubarb may be red, pink, or green when it is ready.

 How to prepare rhubarb for baking